-■ Charter Act of 1813
+Charter Act of 1813

-- The Charter Act of 1813 incorporated the principle of encouraging learned Indians and promoting knowledge of modern sciences in the country. - The Act directed the Company to sanction one lakh rupees annually for this purpose. - Efforts of enlightened Indians such as Raja Rammohan Roy bore fruit and a grant was sanctioned for Calcutta College set up in 1817 by educated Bengalis, imparting English education in Western humanities and sciences. - The government also set up three Sanskrit colleges at Calcutta, Delhi and Agra.
+- The East India Company Act of 1813 or the Charter Act of 1813 incorporated the principle of encouraging learned Indians and promoting knowledge of modern sciences in the country. - The Act directed the Company to sanction one lakh rupees annually for this purpose. - Efforts of enlightened Indians such as Raja Rammohan Roy bore fruit and a grant was sanctioned for Calcutta College set up in 1817 by educated Bengalis, imparting English education in Western humanities and sciences. - The government also set up three Sanskrit colleges at Calcutta, Delhi and Agra.

-Orientalist-Anglicist Controversy
+Orientalist-Anglicist Controversy (1835)